JAlcocerT/JAlcocerT/content/blog/dev-web-keystaticcms.md

 ![KeyStatic CMS with LandingPad Theme](/blog_img/web/staticcms/install-keystatic-app-github.png)

-Now, you wont see any error like: *It looks like you just tried to create a GitHub App for Keystatic but there is already a GitHub App configured for Keystatic.You may be here because you started creating a GitHub App but then started the process again elsewhere and completed it there.
+Now, you wont see any error like:

+*It looks like you just tried to create a GitHub App for Keystatic but there is already a GitHub App configured for Keystatic.You may be here because you started creating a GitHub App but then started the process again elsewhere and completed it there.
 You should likely go back to Keystatic and sign in with GitHub to continue.*

-And whatever you edit with the theme via `localhost:4321/admin` will be automatically pushed to main.
+And whatever you edit with the theme via `localhost:4321/admin` will be automatically pushed to the main branch of you repository.

 {{< callout type="warning" >}}
-When GH Mode is active, the changes wont be happening in the local files, you will need to do `git pull`
+**When GH Mode is active**, the changes wont be happening in the local files, you will need to do `git pull` to bring them
 {{< /callout >}}

 ### Github Mode with Github Pages